824380210/Linpack/debug_MS_linpack.md

 #   Debug the MicroSoft Linpack Test

-# if we failed in the 24 node group Level ( or Rack Level ) Linpack Test,then try to do the single node linpack as below
+# if we failed in the 24 node group Level ( same as we said as Rack Level ) Linpack Test,then try to do the single node linpack as below

 # Single node level stress test procedure
 ### 1: login the compute node